fransonsr/java-excellence/README.md

 ### Refactoring module

 The `tdd/refactoring` directory contains projects that you can import into your IDE (Eclipse / Intellij IDEA) for practice or to view the solutions.
+The projects are set up as standard Maven projects, so as to make them easier to import into any IDE that supports Maven.

 Directory | Description
 --------- | -----------